Particularly if you’re traveling on your own in a new city, safety can be a big sticking point. So is Nice, France safe to visit?

 The crime rates look at the number of reported crimes and compare it to the population and the visitor numbers to determine how safe a place is.
 It’s categorized into different types of crime, whether it’s violent, drug-related, or petty crime like pickpocketing, white collar crime, etc.

 So, the fact that Nice’s crime rate is low in most of these aspects is reassuring both for residents like me and for tourists visiting the area.

 There Are Lots of Cameras

 An interesting fact about Nice is that it’s the city in France with the most cameras.
-The sheer amount of security cameras largely serve as a deterrent for crime, especially in the more touristy areas.
-This was done as part of a wider city initiative to improve security and get that all important crime rate down.
+The sheer amount of security cameras largely serves as a deterrent for crime, especially in the more touristy areas.
+This was done as part of a wider city initiative to improve security and get that all-important crime rate down.

 There Are Still Plenty of Pickpockets